Learning ways to sell art online is a skill anyone can learn.

 Before you set out on this journey of selling your art online, just know, it will be challenging.

 When you do a quick search online for “how to sell your art online” – it can be overwhelming.
 You’ll see many ways to sell your art online.
-Articles telling you to get into a gallery or sell your work on Etsy.
+Advice telling you to get into a gallery or sell your work on Etsy.

 My journey to selling my art online has always been influenced by not relying on a third party.